Museum of Maritime Pets

 Porpoises are shy and travel alone or in very small groups which change frequently.
 They also use echolocation to find prey and sometimes to coordinate their group activity.
 They generally do not establish social bonds.

 Dolphins are playful with each other, with swimmers and sometimes with other creatures such as sea birds and turtles.
 They often ride the bow waves of boats.
-These marine mammals can live in aquariums and can be trained to perform a variety of acrobatic tricks as well as underwater military tasks.
+Some of these marine mammals live in aquariums and have been trained to perform a variety of acrobatic tricks; however this practice has begun to be socially frowned upon as humane awareness grows in popularity.
+The military services of several nations have also trained and used dolphins for underwater military tasks, and continue to do so.

 Porpoises do not generally do well in captivity and are less sociable and trainable.